Recognising the signs of decline

 The guidelines describe the strength of the research evidence supporting each recommended intervention and management strategy to prevent functional decline.
 Both documents should assist providers to identify and respond to a change in a client’s condition.

-The proposed new personal care/clinical care standard in the draft single Aged Care Quality Framework outlines the
+The proposed new personal care/clinical care standard in the draft single Aged Care Quality Framework outlines the following requirements:

 - clinical care is best practice